FAIR Fine Art Checklist

 • Note whether the plastic looks rigid and clear, soft and flexible, hazy, yellowing, wavy, or tacky.
 Those visible traits can help the specialist distinguish safer plastics from unstable ones.

-• If there are black paper pages, cardboard backings, interleaving tissues, or self-adhesive corners, photograph those too because the surrounding support materials may be part of the condition story.
+• If there are black paper pages, cardboard backings, interleaving tissues, or self-adhesive corners, photograph those too.
+The surrounding materials may be part of the condition story.

 • Photograph any residue, page embossing, ripples, warped boards, rusted posts, or sticky overlays that suggest long-term heat, humidity, or chemical breakdown inside the album.